databio/episb-hub/docs/howto-subscribe.md

 ## How to subscribe to additional data providers

-A hub is a query server that is able to integrate data across any data providers that it links to.
-In general, hubs will be configured to retrieve data from a few public data providers, but you may be interested in linking your hub to a new data provider, which could be either public or private.

-To do this, visit the hub's *Subscribe* tab, where the hub will display a list of all the data providers it pulls from.
-You will need to enter the URL for the *provider interface* file for the data provider you wish to subscribe to.
+A hub is integrates data across any number of data providers.
+Hubs are pre-configured to retrieve data from a few public data providers, but individual users can link additional data providers, which could be either public or private.
+To do this, the hub provides a *Subscription interface*, accessed via the *Subscribe* tab, where the hub will display a list of active providers and a form whereby new subscriptions can be entered.
+To subscribe to a new provider a user enters the URL for the *provider interface* for the data provider to subscribe to.